coeus-solutions/workhub-domain-storage/.github/pull_request_template.md

 Describe your code changes in detail for reviewers.
 Explain the technical solution you have provided and how it fixes the issue.

 ## How to test
-Describe what steps should be followed in order to test the task
+Describe what steps should be followed in order to test the task (in bullet points format)
+- Step 1
+- Step 2

 ## Did you test this feature on all browsers ? (if applicable)